gcdev373/stroom-analytic-demo/docs/MultipleEventAnalysisWalkthrough.md

 Spark reads data from Kafka and `StateMonitor` generates state whilst looking for unexpected state transitions.
 When these occur, they are reported into a file and will be alerted to Stroom.
-At 60 seconds per hour, it takes a total of 6 hours to complete this entire test.
+At 45 seconds per hour, it takes a total of 4.5 hours to complete this entire test.

-Alternatively, follow these instructions if you would like to run a quicker test.

 # 8. Assess results
 The output from `StateMonitor` is recorded in a file that is specified as the application starts.
 This should be inspected and compared against `special.out` to determine whether all special events have been identified correctly.

+If you are running the process `sendAlertsToStroom.sh` the output from the analytic will be available within Stroom in the form of annotations.
+The content of the files sent to Stroom can be inspected by using the ***Data Browsing*** feature of Stroom to examine the streams associated with the feed `SAMPLE-ALERTS`, and the annotations can be viewed using a dashboard.